 Best Ways To Prevent Or Minimize Solvent Loss

 Solvent waste is not only hard on the environment, it is a waste of money.
 While industrial cleaning solvents such as EnSolv® 5408 and NEXT 3000 are highly stable and easily reclaimed for repeated re-use, care must be taken to do so in a way that minimizes solvent loss and its associated costs.
-Here are some ways to keep solvent loss to a minimum in your vapor degreasing operation, so you can reduce operating costs and meet your company’s sustainability goals.
+Here are some ways to minimize the evaporation rate of solvents in your vapor degreasing operation, so you can reduce operating costs and meet your company’s sustainability goals.

 Keep Airflow to a Minimum

-Air flowing over exposed solvent will accelerate evaporation, and is one of the most significant causes of solvent loss.
+Air flowing over exposed solvent will accelerate evaporation and is one of the most significant ways to evaporate a solvent.

 - Don’t spray above the vapor zone.
 This admixes vapor and air, which leads to solvent loss.

 In open-top degreasers, significant solvent loss can occur through the open top of the unit.
 The following precautions can help prevent this from happening:

 - Put lids on tanks.
 Cover tanks when not in use.
 Covers that slide off and on horizontally disturb the vapor less than ones that hinge vertically.
 If you can, use silhouette entry covers that stay in place during use; this can reduce relative evaporation rates of solvents by up to 55 percent.

 - Add secondary cooling coils above the condenser coils.
 This creates an additional vapor loss barrier.

 - Increase freeboard space.
 Aim for 100 percent or higher freeboard to significantly reduce solvent loss.